Debra Wilson

-Debra Wilson (Note: Also known as Debra Wilson Skelton or Debra Skelton) is an American actress and comedian.
+Debra Wilson (Note: Also known as Debra Wilson Skelton or Debra Skelton) is an American actress, voice actress, puppeteer, and comedian.
 She is the longest-serving original cast member on the sketch comedy series Mad TV, having appeared on the show's first eight seasons from 1995 to 2003.
-As a voice actress, she has voiced various characters on television shows and video games, including Mao Mao: Heroes of Pure Heart, Baby Shark's Big Show!, Spitting Image, Mirror's Edge Catalyst, Wolfenstein, Star Wars Jedi: Fallen Order, Star Wars Jedi: Survivor, Halo Infinite, Diablo IV, Suicide Squad: Kill the Justice League, Star Trek: Deep Space Nine, Destiny 2, as well as Death Stranding 2: On the Beach.
+As a voice actress, she has voiced various characters on television shows and video games, including Mao Mao: Heroes of Pure Heart, Baby Shark's Big Show!, Spitting Image, Mirror's Edge Catalyst, Wolfenstein, Days Gone, Star Wars Jedi: Fallen Order, Star Wars Jedi: Survivor, Halo Infinite, Diablo IV, Suicide Squad: Kill the Justice League, Star Trek: Deep Space Nine, Clone Drone in the Hyperdome, Destiny 2, Marvel's Wolverine, as well as Death Stranding 2: On the Beach.

 She also starred in the films The Summerland Project and Bodied.
-In 2022, Wilson replaced Tress MacNeille as the voice of Daisy Duck in Mickey Mouse Funhouse, making her the first African-American performer of the character.
+From 2022 to 2025, Wilson voiced Daisy Duck in Mickey Mouse Funhouse.

 Early life

 Wilson was born and raised in New York City, in the neighborhood of Ozone Park, Queens, and attended the New York City High School of the Performing Arts.
 After graduation, she studied television and radio broadcasting at Syracuse University.
 She worked as a preschool teacher during the 1980s for the All Saints Church, in Sunnyside, Queens.

 Wilson made her television acting debut on The Apollo Comedy Hour and The Uptown Comedy Club, where she became a series regular.
 She co-hosted Can We Shop? with Joan Rivers.
-She continued her work in television working as a spokesperson for Burger King, and guest starring in New York Undercover.
+She continued her work in television working as a spokesperson for Burger King, and guest-starring in New York Undercover.